sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Capabilities available in this preview
 This private preview provides the following capabilities
-- Cloud MQTT broker functionality in Event Grid enabling pub/sub on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
+- Cloud MQTT broker functionality in Event Grid enabling publish and subscribe on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
 - MQTT v3.1.1. compliance with limitations (LWT, Retain messages, Message ordering and QoS 2 are not supported)
 - QoS 0, 1: MQTT manages the re-transmission of messages and guarantees delivery making communication in unreliable networks a lot reliable.
 - Flexible access control model:  Grouping clients into "client groups" and topic references into topic spaces to ease access control management.
 - Fine-grained access control model:  Introducing "topic templates" with variables support to enable fine-grained access control.
-- Support for 1-1, 1-many and many-1 messaging patterns to accommodate for a variety of pub/sub scenarios
+- Support for 1-1, 1-many and many-1 messaging patterns to accommodate for a variety of scenarios
 - Compatibility with standard MQTT client libraries (ex.
 Eclipse Paho) allows users to migrate configuration much faster
 - Route MQTT messages through Event Grid subscriptions to integrate data with Azure services or custom endpoints for flexibility to further process the data
 - Persistent session will allow for clean session if client disconnects and reconnects, ensuring subscribed messages are sent after reconnection.